Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Graph Building

 \subsection{Comparison}

 When comparing the \knn, the \enn and the \pnn algorithms, it is obvious that in general all three approaches yield different graphs for the same input set of sensors.

-While the \pnn building and the \enn building can both be considered locally constrained algorithms, the \knn approach differs as outliers far away from a query point might be included.
+While the \pnn building and the \enn building can both be considered locally constrained algorithms, { The \pnn building and the \enn building can both be considered locally constrained algorithms with differing degrees of freedom.
+While \enn building maps the locality into exactly one parameter, the definition of the \pnn building offers more flexibility.
+In contrast,} the \knn approach differs as outliers far away from a query point might be included.
 Nevertheless it is noted in Ref.~\cite{Prokhorenkova.2020}, that on a uniformly distributed dataset a suitable upper bound \textepsilon\textsuperscript{*} exists, for which the resulting \enn graph is a good approximation of corresponding \knn graph.

 \FloatBarrier